atom/television/README.md

 # Television

-Television is a reactive view framework based on the "model/view/view-model" paradigm.
+Television is a reactive view framework based on the "model-driven views" paradigm.
 Views are simple, declarative wrappers around underlying model objects, enforcing a separation between application logic and display logic.
 Like most good ideas, this one isn't new, but Television provides a unique